hpi-dhc/PharMe/app/CONTRIBUTING.md

 _supported._

-Scripts were created to click through the app using tests and record the screeen.
+Scripts were created to click through the app using tests and record the screen.

 A simulator with the app in its initial state (or not installed) needs to be running.

 ### Screencasts

-The `generate_screendocs/generate_screencast.sh` script will create screencasts.
+The `generate_screendocs/generate_screencast.sh` script will create screencast.
 It uses Xcode to record the screencast and [`ffmpeg`](https://ffmpeg.org/) to cut the `full.mov` to relevant subsets (needs to be installed).